jon-harper/OmniBox/docs/index.md

 date: 2022-05-15
 ---

-!!! important "Important: Beta Documentation"
-    This documentation is for the latest beta release of OmniBox.
-You can switch to the documentation for a different release from the drop-down box above.

 ## About OmniBox

 OmniBox is a 3D printable, modular electronics case for 3D printers.
 It supports a wide variety of parts and includes templates to add new ones.